Iwan Thomas: Other activities

-Thomas made a guest appearance as a cyclist at the final round of the 2008-09 Revolution series at Manchester Velodrome, competing in the 200m time trial.
+Thomas made a guest appearance as a cyclist at the final round of the 2008-09 Revolution series at Manchester Velodrome, competing in the 200 m time trial.

 Thomas took part in the London Marathon 2015.

 Thomas joined the Ecover Sailing Team in 2009 as part of an Extreme 40 event.
 He was the fifth man on their boat on 31 July, racing catamarans around Egypt Point in Cowes, for a practice day of the iShares cup.

+Thomas, a keen motorcyclist, became a co-host of a new motorbike podcast called Full Chat in April 2024.
+Teaming up with former professional footballer David Prutton, the pair discuss all things two wheels and welcome a host of celebrity guests on the show.